fablabbcn/smartcitizen-docs/docs/Components/Urban Sensor Board/Noise Sensor/index.md

 _Image credit: [I2S bus specification - Philips Semiconductors](https://www.sparkfun.com/datasheets/BreakoutBoards/I2SBUS.pdf)_

-To finalise, we would like to highlight that the SD line of the I2S protocol is quite delicate at high frequencies and it is largely affected by noise in the path the line follows.
+Also, we would like to highlight that the SD line of the I2S protocol is quite delicate at high frequencies and it is largely affected by noise in the path the line follows.
 If you want to try this at home (for example with an Arduino Zero and an I2S microphone like [this one](https://www.tindie.com/products/onehorse/ics43432-i2s-digital-microphone/), it is important not to use cables in this line and to connect the output pin directly to the board, to avoid having interfaces throughout the SD line.
 One interesting way to see this is that every time the line sees a medium change, part of it will be reflected and part will be transmitted, just like any other wave.
 This means that introducing a cable for the line will provoke at least three medium changes and a potential signal quality loss much higher than a direct connection.
 Apart from this point, the I2S connection is pretty straight forward and it is reasonably easy to retrieve data from the line and start playing around with some FFT analysis.

 ## Basics of weighting and human hearing